dylsteck/DylanContentGraph/Articles/Next in Tech - Feb. 25, 2023.md

 ## Spotify AI + NFTs

-In the lead up to their [Stream On](https://newsroom.spotify.com/stream-on/) event on March 8th, Spotify has announced two key features that have the online community buzzing: an AI-powered DJ
+In the lead up to their [Stream On](https://newsroom.spotify.com/stream-on/) event on March 8th, Spotify has announced two key features that have the online community buzzing: an AI-powered DJ and new NFT-based features.

+Spotify DJ is an OpenAI-powered service that will curate a live tracklist whenver it's activated.
+The tool also has a voice-based AI that dictates th

 ## New Seed Rounds in web3